Melissa George: Public image

 In November 2012, while promoting the television series Hunted for The Sun-Herald television magazine in Australia, George was quoted as saying: "I don't need credibility from my country anymore, I just need them all to be quiet.
 If they have nothing intelligent to say, please don't speak to me anymore.
 I'd rather be having a croissant and a little espresso in Paris or walking my French bulldog in New York City."
 The response was purportedly spurred by George being tired of repeated questions about her role as Angel Parrish on Home and Away – the role that had originally garnered her fame in Australia – as opposed to questions about her more recent projects.
 The publication of the article drew significant criticism, specifically from Australian publications.
 George would later say she was misquoted in the piece, and that the phrases had been "swapped around and put out of context": "I never said that at all.
 We were laughing and I never said anything negative about my country", she said.

-In light of a publicised domestic violence dispute between George and her partner Jean-David Blanc in 2016, journalist Christine Sams, who had originally published the Sun-Herald article, wrote a public apology, in which she noted: "Many of those people attacking George have directly used those inane comments from my original interview (published years ago) to somehow justify her not receiving sympathy or help now.
-I just wanted to say sorry Melissa, you don't deserve it."
+In light of a publicised domestic-violence dispute between George and her boyfriend Jean-David Blanc in 2016, journalist Christine Sams, who had originally published the Sun-Herald article, wrote a public apology, in which she noted: "Many of those people attacking George have directly used those inane comments from my original interview (published years ago) to somehow justify her not receiving sympathy or help now.
+I just wanted to say sorry Melissa; you don't deserve it."